Wage & Hour Violations Attorney in Sacramento

 and hour laws.

-of employment law.
-The Fair Labor Standards Act provides that employees
+employment law.
+The Fair Labor Standards Act provides that employees not exempted from

-not exempted from overtime be paid 1.5 times their standard pay when they
+overtime be paid 1.5 times their standard pay when they work any hour

-work any hour in excess of 40 per workweek.
-In California, overtime is
+in excess of 40 per workweek.
+In California, overtime is awarded for any

 Employers may violate overtime laws by paying the employee’s standard